laithfayizhussein/reading-notes-2/class-05.md

 # HTML Images:
 * Images add Aesthetic aspect to the website.
 * before adding images to your website don't      forget to check the copy rights.
-> * Images should...[Qouted from Html-Css book page 97] :
+* Images should...[Qouted from Html-Css book page 97]:
     * be relevant
     * Convey information
     * Convey the right mood
     * Be instantly recognisable
     * Fit the color palette

-best practice is to add a file for all website images.
+* best practice is to add a file for all website images.

+### Images Formats:
+    - JPEG:
+    > use :mages that contain a natural scene and Whenever there is many different colors in a picture.
+    - PNG:
+    > use: image that needs transparency or for images with text & objects with sharp ,large areas of the same color.contrast edges
+    - GIF:
+    > use: mages that contain animations, least favourable format.
+- compression: PNG is the best with compresion; has high quality but accupy more space in the desk.
+- transparancy: Png also is the most favourable format when it comes to transparancy.
+- color:
+    - JEPG; support 16 milion colors.
+    - Png; hass 2 modes: PNG8:supports 256 colors PNG24: supports 16 milion colors.
+    - GIF; supports 256 colors.
 ### img html element:
 ```<img >```
 attributes :